 There is one other thing that needs to be considered and that is, nature has different things in mind for wolves.
-The goal of wolves is constant reproduction, and their high protein diet is excellent for repeated reproduction.
+The goal of wolves is constant reproduction, and their high-protein diet is excellent for repeated reproduction.
 When it comes to our dogs, we have other things in mind.
 One, most dogs, are not intended for breeding, with an overwhelming majority of dogs in the United States being either spayed or neutered and two, we want them to live as long as possible.
 At the end of the day a diet where the dry matter is 65% Proteins and 25% Fat 7% Ash and 3% Carbohydrates and Fiber is probably not ideal over the course of a dogs life, and there are still things that need to be investigated in regards to the long term effects of the ketogenic diet on bone health.

 Now We have seen the way pet food companies have loaded the diets with carbs.
 Like a pendulum this caused people to swing to the complete opposite side.
 They have been led by social media to believe that carbs are bad.
 That our dogs and cats don’t need them.
 That all they need is meat.
 Unlike the pendulum, however, it never settled in the middle.
 I do believe part of the reason this occurred is the melamine crisis back in 2007.
 I believe many people just lumped anything and everything together under the grain, and thus carbs are bad.
 I also believe this is part of the reason why grain free took off at such a great rate.
 We need to avoid these types of overly simplified arguments.
 Almost everything in life is not black and white; there are always shades of grey.
 When we oversimplify things we remove all nuisance from the discussion.